socketry/io-watch/readme.md

 ### Developer Certificate of Origin

-In order to protect users of this project, we require all contributions to comply with the [Developer Certificate of Origin](https://developercertificate.org/).
+In order to protect users of this project, we require all contributors to comply with the [Developer Certificate of Origin](https://developercertificate.org/).
 This ensures that all contributions are properly licensed and attributed.
-All contributors must agree to this document for their contributions to be accepted.

 ### Community Guidelines